 Illustrated and discussed: North American Burl Treen, 2005, p.
 91, pl.
 5/9.1

 African-American bust marked, "WM.
 M. DEE ESQ.
 164 E. Adams St. Chicago, IL."
 William M. Dee was a manufacturer in sewer pipe and fire brick who’s offices were at the above address from 1885-1890.
+The whole in a brown glaze with kaolin details and stamped several times on the front and back.

 Provenance: Michael and Julie Hall Collection of American Folk and Isolate Art; Peter Brams Collection.